How To Use Affiliate Links On Pinterest

 - You can use shortened URLs, but using generic URL shorteners such as bit.ly or tinyurl may increase the risk of your Pin being marked as spam

 - Being compensated to Pin on a per-Pin basis is against Pinterest’s policies.
 Read Pinterest’s policy on compensated pinning

 - Don’t engage in spammy behaviour by saving large amounts of unwanted or repetitive content, posting unsolicited commercial messages in comments and descriptions, or by trying to artificially boost views, Pins, comments, or other metrics

 - Don’t use cloaking, off-domain redirects, or any other technical measures to spam users, or to intentionally obscure a Pin’s final destination.
 If you want to use more advanced publishing features such as scheduled pinning, you can use a tool from one of Pinterest’s certified Content Publishing MDPs (Marketing Developer Partners).
 You can find the list of partners here.

 Creative Best Practices

-- Pins are ideas – think about how you can make your content helpful so that people can act on them.
+- Pins are ideas – find ways to make your content helpful, so people will act on it and return to it

-- Tip: Vertical pins appear larger on Pinterest.
+- A final tip: vertical pins appear larger on Pinterest!